Access to assessments - taking exams and tests

 - Modified paper, for example, coloured, enlarged and Braille papers

 - Modified language papers and transcript of listening test/video

-The school or college needs to consider carefully what is most helpful to students and whatever arrangements are decided on should become part of the student’s normal way of working, and should be put in place for controlled assessments as well as exams.
+The school or college needs to consider carefully what is most helpful to students and whatever arrangements are decided on should become part of the student’s normal way of working and should be put in place for internal assessments as well as national exams.

 How do I know if my child is eligible for exam concessions?

 The Joint Council for Qualifications (JCQ) issue guidance each year on the types of arrangements that can be made and the criteria for students receiving them.

 What about Primary SATs?

 There are similar access arrangements available for Key Stage 2 SAT tests, but the assessment process for applying for these is much simpler.
 Schools apply for access arrangements online by giving details about the levels at which pupils are working.

 What do I do if I think my child is eligible, but s/he has not been assessed by the school?